 Indeed there is nothing more beautiful than the miracle of life.
-Islam recognizes the virtues and significance of childbirth providing several verses highlighting pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).
+Islam recognizes the reward and the virtues and significance of childbirth.
+It provides several verses highlighting pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).

 May Allah (SWT) make our children a source of comfort for us in this world and the next.